LucasStevenson/Cyber/disc/quikmafs.md

 ## Solution

-I wrote a python script that uses pwntools to solve all the problems (there's 272 btw).
+I wrote a python script that solves all the problems (there's 272 btw).

 ```py
 from pwn import *